Havryliuk17/Microservice_App/README.md

 This script:
 - Starts all 3 services (`db`, `business`, `client`)
 - Waits for them to be healthy

+You can stop the services by pressing enter.

 ---

 ## 🔗 Endpoints Summary